-There can be submitted scientific papers that have never been printed anywhere, do not have information presenting state secrets: original articles; lectures; literature reviews; reviews (ordered by the editorial staff); abstracts of papers, abstracts of dissertations; information on the work of congresses, conferences, symposia, meetings, seminars and other scientific, scientific-practical and practical events (as ordered by the editorial staff).
-The journal is included in the List of scientific publications, in which the main results of the dissertation works of the DAC (former VAK) of Ukraine (sections "Medical sciences", "Biological sciences") can be published.
+Scientific papers that have never been printed anywhere: original articles; lectures; literature reviews; peer-reviews (ordered by the editorial staff); abstracts of papers, abstracts of dissertations; information on the congresses, conferences, symposia, meetings, seminars and other scientific, scientific-practical and practical events (as ordered by the editorial staff) can be submitted.

 The structure of the main part may include the following elements: